TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 Expect at least one hour per customer with a minimum of five customers, and two hours to debrief.

-It is helpful to have already conducted Customer Discovery Interviews and have both customer personas and a preliminary storyboard of the user experience.
+It is helpful to have already conducted customer discovery interviews and have both customer personas and a preliminary storyboard of the user experience.

 ### How To